Last Updated on May 6, 2021 by Red Nomad OZ

-And yet, all along the shortis Kalbarri Natures Window walk, people were dropping like flies.
+And yet, all along the short Kalbarri Natures Window walk, people were dropping like flies.

-Despite the detailed warning signs above the steep staircase accessing the track below the gorge rim, the walk to Kalbarri National Park’s favourite attraction looks deceptively easy.
+There are detailed warning signs above the steep staircase accessing the track below the gorge rim.
+But the walk to Kalbarri National Park’s favourite attraction still looks deceptively easy.

 Nature’s Window is a mere 400 m (1312 ft) from the car park.
-AND hikers straggling along the track towards the knot of people on the ridge below are clearly visible from the trailhead.
+So it’s easy to see hikers straggling along the track towards the knot of people on the ridge below.
+They’re clearly visible from the trailhead.
 AND the light breeze above the rim keeps the temperature mild.

-So who WOULDN’T assume they could knock the Kalbarri Natures Window walk over in shoes more appropriate to, say, streetwalking?
+So why would you not assume you could knock the Kalbarri Natures Window walk over while wearing inappropriate shoes?

-Without water??
-A hat???
-Or a reasonable level of fitness????
+Without water, or a hat?
+Or a reasonable level of fitness?

 Below the rim, the temperature in the gorge is much higher and the sun beats down mercilessly with no breeze to cool the air.
-It’s hot.
-It’s stuffy.
+It’s hot and stuffy.
 And the return walk is relentlessly uphill all the way.